govtmirror/cybergis-client-spec/README.md

 ### Carto

 The cartography file (or carto file) describes the cartography for each layer.
 Additionally, the carto file describes the visual representation of a layer within a chart and box.
 Generally speaking, any visualization of a layer is described in the carto file.

+### Bookmarks

+A bookmarks file describes spatiotemporal bookmarks.
+The bookmarks file usually contains the highest interest features or locations.

 ### Glossary